nickvsnetworking/pyhss/README.md

 The following services make up PyHSS:
  - diameterService.py: Handles receiving and sending of diameter messages, and diameter client connection state.
+ - gsupService.py: Handles receiving and sending of GSUP messages to interact with 2G/3G Osmocom components.
  - hssService.py: Provides decoding and encoding of diameter requests and responses, as well as logic to perform as a HSS.
  - apiService.py: Provides the API, to allow management of PyHSS.
  - georedService.py: Sends georaphic redundancy messages to geored peers when defined.
 Also handles webhook messages.